 The Louvre Museum is on my must-see list, although I am of the opinion that you don’t actually have to go into the museum to appreciate it.
 If you have the time and the money, by all means go for it.
-It’s open every day except Tuesday, 9am to 6pm.
+It’s open every day except Tuesday, 9am to 6pm (and now a bit later on Wednesday and Friday evenings).
 Perhaps the most famous work of art in the Louvre is the Mona Lisa.
 Unfortunately, I only recall being underwhelmed by it because you see the painting from behind a glass barrier and through a large crowd of people.

 For us personally, we can only do so many hours in museums, so we opted instead to see the Musee d’Orsay and the (free) Carnvalet (see more about both museums below).
 You can explore the impressive courtyard of the Louvre as well as the nearby Tuileries Gardens which was created to be the palace garden for Queen Catherine de Medicis.
 The Pont des Arts (see more below) is also adjacent to the Louvre.

 The impressive monument of the Arc de Triomphe, built to honor the victories of Napoleon, is encircled by one of the craziest round-a-bouts we’ve ever seen.
 It is also the starting point for the Champs Elysées, a grand boulevard with luxury shopping, restaurants, and theaters.
 You can approach the Arc de Triomphe via an underground passageway.
 To enter the monument itself and climb the 40 steps to the top, there is a fee of 8 euros for adults.
 In my opinion, admiring it from across the street is plenty impressive.

 5. Montmartre and Sacre Coeur